-What the Renewed Mind Does (Romans 12:14-16)
+How a Renewed Mind Thinks (Romans 12:14-16)

-Bless those who persecute you; bless and do not curse them.
-15 Rejoice with those who rejoice; weep with those who weep.
-16 Live in harmony with one another.
+Bless those who persecute you; bless and do not curse them. ¹⁵Rejoice with those who rejoice; weep with those who weep. ¹⁶Live in harmony with one another.
 Do not be haughty, but associate with the lowly.
 Never be wise in your own sight. —Romans 12:14-16

 These verses are not about you.
 If you are a believer in Jesus, these verses are for you but they are not about you.
-What I mean is that they are about others and the way we who are being transformed by the renewal of our minds should think about them and act toward them (Romans 12:2).
+What I mean is that they are about others and the way we who are being transformed by the renewal of our minds should think and act toward them (Romans 12:2).

 Paul begins with the most challenging group in this section: “those who persecute you.”
 These are the people who don’t believe in Jesus and don’t play nice with the people who do.
 How are believers called to respond to them?
 The natural reaction when someone cuts us off while driving in our car might be to utter a curse.
 How in the world will we be able to bless those whose persecution threatens to cut us off from worldly blessings, from loved ones, or even from life itself?
 The renewed mind makes possible a favorable disposition toward those who haven’t earned it.
 Only a grace-shaped disposition can ask God to do good to those who do not do good to us.
 We can obey verse 14 when we know the promise of verse 19: God’s vengeance will be poured out on our persecutors, or it will have been poured out on Jesus on their behalf if they repent and turn to him.